Trump campaign sues Washington Post over opinion pieces, after suing NY Times

 Sargent's piece was titled "Trump just invited another Russian attack.
 Mitch McConnell is making one more likely," referring to the Republican Senate majority leader.
 Waldman's piece was titled "Trump: I can win reelection with just my base."

 Trump is seeking re-election on Nov.
 3. He sometimes attacks news media at campaign rallies, where his comments often generate applause and his supporters sometimes jeer journalists.
-The lawsuit against the Times was filed in a New York state court in Manhattan over a piece by Max Frankel, that paper's executive editor from 1986 to 1994.
+The lawsuit against the New York Times was filed in a New York state court in Manhattan over a March 2019 piece by Max Frankel, that paper's executive editor from 1986 to 1994.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)